Neonize/kontexti/README.md

 ## AI RESEARCH PROJECT

 This project was mainly created with the use of <https://github.com/saoudrizwan/claude-dev>.
 You can see each request in the git history.
 Manual tasks are prefixed.
 Main problem was the daily rate limit.
-It took 5 days in total and a cost of 5.11$.
+It took 5 days in total and a cost of under 6 $.
+While 5 days sound much, the complete time might have been around 6 hours and most of it waiting thanks to the bad internet in german trains.
+Case in point, a `npm install` while writting this sentence took over 30 minutes...
+Without rate limits and with good internet the project may could have been finished in under 3 hours.

 ### Steps took